sandsmark/kart/map-editor/README.md

 Oh!
 And it always writes the map in a square, and to change its size, check out this file: https://github.com/sandsmark/kart/blob/master/map-editor/js/drawer.js#L2

 Someone!
 Please fix it!
-For the lov of @martin!
+For the love of the Martin!

 ### Please feel free to do upgrades!